th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 ![](/img/boxes/exactpro/check1/checksequencerule_searching_for_3_expected_mssgs.png "Figure 6.
 The three filters matching up with three responses(turquois color), with an unexpected extra message in between (chestnut color).
 See Figure 4 for reference. chain_id marks the last verified message")

 <center>

 Figure 6.
 The three filters matching up with three responses(turquois color), with an unexpected extra message in between (chestnut color).
-See Figure 4 for reference. chain_id marks the last verified message
+See Figure 4 for reference. `chain_id` marks the last verified message.

 </center>

 <notice info>

 Locating unexpected messages:
-if a message passed prefilter, but is not in the expected, it is considered as an extra message.
+- if a message passed prefilter, but is not in the expected, it is considered as an extra message.

 </notice>

 The time allocated to check1 to search for a matching message(s) in the queue (rule execution) is defined by the rule parameter `timeout`.
 Once the allocated time runs out the rule execution stops.
 This value can be edited in the rule request.